ShazaMaher/Desgining-Behaviors-inspiried-from-ansigts-for-mobile-robots-navigations/README.md

 # Desgining-Behaviors-inspiried-from-ansigts-for-mobile-robots-navigations

-Build mobile robot from scratch.
-\\
-The Tools I Used was two Stepper motors, Three Ultrsound sensors, Raspberry pi and RaspberryPi Camera.
-The neural circuit that is used in this thesis is Input Correlation learner which is an unsupervised, correlation-based learning algorithm adapted from differential Hebbian learning
+The neural circuit that is used in this thesis is \b{Input Correlation learner(ICO)} which is an unsupervised, correlation-based learning algorithm adapted from differential Hebbian learning.

+Computer Vision, OpenCv(Python), Artificial Intelligince (AI), RaspberyPi, Embedded Systems.